chocolatey/choco-wiki/Home.md

 ##Google Group
 Chocolatey has a [Google Groups group](http://groups.google.com/group/chocolatey).
 Please join and ask questions and send feedback.

-If you have issues with a package (or it is out of date), please use the contact owners link on the package page itself.
-If the owner doesn't respond within a given time frame (say a day or two), feel free to bring it up with the group.
+If you have issues with a package (or it is out of date), please use the contact maintainers link on the package page itself.
+If the maintainer doesn’t respond within a given time frame (say a day or two), feel free to bring it up with the group.

 ##Requirements
  * Windows XP/Vista/7/2003/2008